ddev/ddev/docs/content/users/usage/troubleshooting.md

 ## Web Server Ports Already Occupied

+By default, DDEV uses ports 80 and 443 (for the webserver), ports 8025 and 8026 (for Mailpit) and 10999 (for traefik) in your host.
-DDEV may notify you about port conflicts with this message about port 80 or 443:
+DDEV may notify you about conflicts with these ports, with a message like this:

-> Failed to start yoursite: Unable to listen on required ports, localhost port 80 is in use
+> Failed to start yoursite: Unable to listen on required ports, localhost port XX is in use

+If the default ports 80 or 443 are occupied by other process in your host, DDEV will create ephemeral ports for serving the http and https traffic.
+If later on these default ports are available again and you want to use them in your project, you will need to poweroff DDEV and start your project again.

-DDEV sometimes also has this error message that will alert you to port conflicts:
+For other ports, DDEV sometimes also has this error message that will alert you to port conflicts:

 > ERROR: for ddev-router Cannot start service ddev-router: Ports are not available: listen tcp 127.0.0.1:XX: bind: An attempt was made to access a socket in a way forbidden by its access permissions.

 or

-> Error response from daemon: Ports are not available: exposing port TCP 127.0.0.1:443 -> 0.0.0.0:0: listen tcp 127.0.0.1:443: bind: Only one usage of each socket address (protocol/network address/port) is normally permitted.
+> Error response from daemon: Ports are not available: exposing port TCP 127.0.0.1:8025 -> 0.0.0.0:0: listen tcp 127.0.0.1:8025: bind: Only one usage of each socket address (protocol/network address/port) is normally permitted.

-This means there’s another process or web server listening on the named port(s) and DDEV cannot access the port.
-The most common conflicts are on ports 80 and 443.
+This means there’s another process is listening in that port and DDEV cannot use them.

-In some cases, the conflict could be over Mailpit’s port 8025 or 8026.

 To resolve this conflict, choose one of these methods: